nashsibanda/app_academy_open/Rails/Advanced Rails Forms/RedditOnRails/README.md

-# README
+# REDDITONRAILS

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things to add to this project:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Subscriptions

+* Paginate posts on Show pages

+* Add more seed data with Faker

-* ...
+* Add moderator privileges